eikeschuett/dMaps_SLV/README.md

 ## Inference of a causal network with the PCMCI-algorithm from the tigramite package
 ``run_tigramite_on_dMaps.py`` contains some helper functions to run tigramite on the results of deltaMaps (i.e. SLA dataset with reduces dimensionality).
 Again, you should check that the working directory (~ line 665) and all other filepaths are correct.
 Some of the functions import ``dMaps_utils.py`` and ``network_analysis_utils.py``.
 Therefore I suggest to use the parent directory of the repo as working directory.
 Otherwise you will have to fix this with a sys.append.

 PCMCI can take some time to process.
-Therefore, the result of the algorithm will be saved as a pickle-file.
+The result of the algorithm will be saved as a pickle-file.
 Additionally, the network will be plotted and saved.
 Optionally, the plotting-function supports to plot only edges to/from a specific node.

 ## Analysis of the semi-enclosed circular network in the South-East Pacific Ocean
 I based my analysis of the network mainly on the literature and on the wind (10m u- & v-component of wind) and mean sea level pressure data from the ERA5 reprocessing, which provides monthly averages.
 I downloaded it for the period 1993-2021 directly from [their website](https://cds.climate.copernicus.eu/cdsapp#!/dataset/reanalysis-era5-single-levels-monthly-means?tab=form) and preprocessed it with cdo in the Ubuntu bash.
-For this I used the commands in ``prep_ERA5_data.sh``.
-Additionally, flow data was taken from the [Global Ocean Physics Reanalysis (GLORYS12V1) product from CMEMS](https://resources.marine.copernicus.eu/?option=com_csw&view=details&product_id=GLOBAL_REANALYSIS_PHY_001_030) and prepared again in CDO.
+For this I used the commands in ``/data/prep_ERA5_data.sh``.
+Additionally, flow data was taken from the [Global Ocean Physics Reanalysis (GLORYS12V1) product from CMEMS](https://resources.marine.copernicus.eu/?option=com_csw&view=details&product_id=GLOBAL_REANALYSIS_PHY_001_030) and prepared again in CDO according to ``/data/prep_cmems_data.sh``.

-All the figures in the Report were produced with code provided in the [``figures``](https://github.com/eikeschuett/dMaps_SLV/figures) subdirectory of this repo.
+All the figures in the Report were produced with code provided in the [``/figures``](https://github.com/eikeschuett/dMaps_SLV/tree/main/figures) subdirectory of this repo.
 There you can also find the png-versions of each plot and supplementary plots.
 An in-depth discussion of all figures can be found in the [Report](wikipedia.org)

 ## Animations of SLA, SLPa and wind stress anomalies
-Animations of SLA
+An animation of the development of SLA, SLPa and wind stress anomalies in the South-Eastern Pacific can be created with ``/network/sla_wind_stress_animation_cmems_isobars_ERA5.py``.
+By default, it produces gifs at different framerates for both the original eddy-resolving AVISO resolution (1/4x1/4°) and the regridded ans smoothed 2x2° version that was used in this project.
+The results are avialable at ``[/figures/supplementary/animation](https://github.com/eikeschuett/dMaps_SLV/tree/main/figures/supplementary)``.

+For possible later use
 ### Download and preprocessing of data
 To make it easier to download and preprocess the data, use the following functions:
 1. aviso_download(): downloads monthly sea level anomaly data from AVISO using wget